 The CEO is the senior figurehead of an organisation.
 Although most have expertise in particular area of the company, their role requires them to understand the entirety of their business and how to get departments to collaborate and be successful.

 From legal to HR departments most business-focused content a CEO looks at are familiar – documents, spreadsheets, graphs and presentations.
 Is this the same for parts of the business focused on software development?
-Most CEOs would struggle to explain the software development process in their business.
+Most CEOs would struggle to explain the software development process in their business and open source software.

 “Geeks” and “suits”